njt1nn3s/njt1nn3s/README.md

 • my faborite color is orange

 • no I will NOT help you with the build limit on your map(unless we're friends)

+🧩💛❤️💚💙🧩

+${\textsf{\color{gold}AUTISM AWARENESS!!!}}$

+Autism is not some quirky quality.
+It's not to be used as an insult.
+It comes in all different severities.
+It has forever changed me and my families life, having a sibling with severe autism is not fun, silly, quirky, or whatever else **some** people think it is.
+People under this spectrum are not creatures, they are HUMAN.
+If you treat this disorder as any of the the things I've stated it's not, stop for a minute and rethink your judgements, because I should not feel like I have to say any of this.